pretentiousUsername/pretentiousUsername/README.md

 My main interests are in condensed matter physics, electronics (mostly for music), DSP, and game development.
-For a while I did most of my coding in
-Python, but I got sick of it being slow for a lot of the numerical stuff I was doing—and I didn't feel like learning Cython or numba—so I'm learning Julia right now.

 <!---
 pretentiousUsername/pretentiousUsername is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.